-After I posted our nursery reveal, I had a few people ask me about Some Boy's baby mobile and homemade baby mobile cover.
+After I showed off our crib bumper, I had a few people ask me about Some Boy's baby mobile and homemade baby mobile cover.
 The baby mobile we bought came bare, with uncovered plastic pieces holding the mobile decorations.

 While the little animals were really cute, it seemed like something was missing on this baby mobile.
 I saw some covers on the mobiles at Babies R Us and decided I could whip one up easily enough on my own with some coordinating fabric pieces at home.

 First, remove the hanging part of the mobile and cut out a piece of fabric big enough to cover the mobile arm.
 Fold over the outside of this fabric a quarter inch, pin it down and sew a hem around the edge.
 Next, turn this fabric inside out and pin it around the mobile, sewing it shut so that when turned right side out it forms a snug cover over the mobile arm.